NodeBE4/opinion/_posts/2022-10-10-EnclavedMicrostate.md

 ----- __882.8__ -----2022-10-22 07:15:12+08:00:

-That's what got me – if Delutaya's timeline is accurate, Mikeneko's insinuations would have been around the time she debuted her Live2D model, and surely far from coincidental.
+That's what got me – if Delutaya's timeline is accurate, Mikeneko's insinuations would have been around the time Delu debuted her Live2D model, and surely far from coincidental.